 Latent heat is the heat that is being absorbed or released from a substance during a phase change.
 These heat changes do not cause temperature changes as they are absorbed or released.
 Therefore, at the melting point, the substance absorbs heat, but the temperature will not change accordingly.
 Thermodynamically, at the melting point, change of Gibbs free energy is zero.
 Following equation is valid for a material at melting point.
 It shows that the temperature does not change, but the enthalpy and entropy of the material change.

 ΔS = ΔH/T

-• Melting point is the temperature at which a solid will go to the liquid state.
-Freezing point is the point where any liquid will change its state to a solid.
+Melting point and freezing point are two physical properties of substances.
+The key difference between melting point and freezing point is that melting point is the temperature at which a solid will go to the liquid state whereas freezing point is the point where any liquid will change its state to a solid.

 1. Helmenstine, Anne Marie, Ph.D.
 “What Is the Freezing Point of Water?”
 ThoughtCo, Oct.
 5, 2018, Available here.